gagbo/test-environments/README.md

 Note that the `live` (corresponding to live-common) and the `vault` keys are optional; in other words, the configuration can be set for live-common only, the Vault only, or both of them.

-When adding a new coin in the configuration file, please edit the current file (`README.md`) in order to also include it in the `Available coins` Section.
+When adding a new coin in the configuration file, please edit the current file (`README.md`) in order to also include it in the `Available coins for (live-common|the Vault)` Section.